Fame is fleeting. Cult status lasts forever.

 Both Thunders and Nolan reached the end of the line in the early ‘90s.
 A heroin overdose took Thunders (‘91) while Nolan succumbed to a stroke (‘92) at the ripe old age of 40.

-Is there something in the water?
-In '06, The Who, or at least the last two members still breathing, release their first studio album in 24 years.
-Not to be outdone, the Dolls issued "One Day It Will Please Us To Remember This" after a 32 year hiatus.
-Sami Yaffa and Steve Conti accompany the group's surviving members (Johansen and Sylvian).
+In ‘06, the Dolls issued “One Day It Will Please Us To Remember This” after a 32-year hiatus.
+On it, guitarist Steve Conti, bassist Sami Yaffa and drummer Brian Delaney accompanied the group’s surviving members (Johansen and Sylvian).